NogginBops/ImGui.NET_OpenTK_Sample/README.md

 For a opengl 3.3 version of the repo using opentk 3.2 checkout the `opengl3.3` branch.

-There is no version of this sample that uses opentk 4.0 and opentk 3.3.
+There is no version of this sample that uses opentk 4.0 and opengl 3.3.

 ## BadImageFormatexception